-Yes, under the Companies (Beneficial Ownership) Regulations, 2021 a person whose name is entered in the register of members of a company as the registered owner of shares in that company but who does not hold the beneficial interest in such shares shall file with the company a declaration to that effect by filling in Form 14d prescribed in the Companies (Forms) Rules 2005 (CF Rules) within a period of 30 days from the date on which their name is entered in the register of members of the company - provided that where any change occurs in the beneficial interest in such shares, the registered owner shall, within a period of 30 days from the date of such change, make a declaration of the change to the company by filling in Form 14d prescribed in the CF Rules.
+A person whose name is entered in the register of members of a company as the registered owner of shares in that company but who does not hold the beneficial interest in such shares shall file with the company a declaration to that effect by filling in Form 14d prescribed in the CF Rules within a period of 30 days from the date on which their name is entered in the register of members of the company - provided that where any change occurs in the beneficial interest in such shares, the registered owner shall, within a period of 30 days from the date of such change, make a declaration of the change to the company by filling in Form 14d prescribed in the CF Rules.

-A person who holds or acquires a beneficial interest in shares of a company not registered in their name shall file with the company a declaration disclosing such interest by filling in Form 14e prescribed in the CF Rules within 30 days after acquiring such beneficial interest in the shares of the company provided that where any change occurs in the beneficial interest in such shares, the beneficial owner shall, within a period of 30 days from the date of such change, make a declaration of the change to the company by filling in Form 14e prescribed in the CF Rules.
+A person who holds or acquires a beneficial interest in shares of a company not registered in their name, shall file with the company a declaration disclosing such interest by filling in Form 14e prescribed in the CF Rules within 30 days after acquiring such beneficial interest in the shares of the company - provided that where any change occurs in the beneficial interest in such shares, the beneficial owner shall, within a period of 30 days from the date of such change, make a declaration of the change to the company by filling in Form 14e pre-scribed in the CF Rules.